The needs of organizations and their board constantly change. A board skills matrix enables boards of directors to continually adapt and evolve.

 Tools to Build a Better Skills Matrix

 Maintaining a current board skills matrix can help organizations better navigate constantly shifting market, social, and environmental dynamics.
 A board skills matrix provides a structure to guide discussions on how to mold your board’s composition to fit the organization’s needs.
-It streamlines the needs assessment process and serves as an essential tool as organizations build succession plans<insert succession planning guide link> and recruit new board members.
+It streamlines the needs assessment process and serves as an essential tool as organizations build succession plans and recruit new board members.

 Strategic-minded organizations should consider investing in a robust board management solution that includes board evaluation software with functionalities to help manage your board skills matrix.
 OnBoard’s Roles and Terms Management tools enable board leaders to centralize tracking of directors’ experience, background, roles, and terms in a single, easily accessible resource.
 OnBoard also offers a customizable board skills matrix template available for free download on its website.